HCSS-Data-Lab/FCDO/README.md

 # FCDO
 This repository has been created for the grant project: "The Climate Change-Security Nexus: Understanding the Pathways that Lead to Violent Conflict."
 All the applicable data and notebooks are stored in this repository.
-The visualization can be accessed here: https://64jxxi.csb.app/.
+The visualization can be accessed here: Naturally caused armed conflict (https://64jxxi.csb.app/).